akurtle/portfolio-game/README.md

 - **Player Movement**:
   Navigate the player with mouse clicks, complete with directional animations.

-- **Dynamic Map Rendering**:
-  Maps are loaded dynamically from JSON files with boundaries and spawn points.

 - **Interactive Dialogue**:
   Collide with boundaries to trigger dialogues.